NVIDIA/NVFlare/examples/advanced/gnn/README.md

 ```

 #### Financial Transaction Classification
-We first download the Elliptic++ dataset to `data/elliptic` folder.
+We first download the Elliptic++ dataset to `data` folder.
 In this example, we will use the following three files:
 - `txs_classes.csv`: transaction id and its class (licit or illicit)
 - `txs_edgelist.csv`: connections for transaction ids
 - `txs_features.csv`: transaction id and its features